cambsull/cambsull/README.md

 #### 🕹️ I'm collaborating on a team developing a cool JavaScript [Steam Web API Wrapper Library](https://github.com/cambsull/SteamWebAPILibrary) that makes it easy to work with the Steam Web API.
 I'll be using it in another Steam-related project, coming soon!

-#### 🐦 I also recently [built a website](https://lewistoncbc.netlify.app) for a local chapter of the Audubon Society, enabling the 61,000 residents of that area to easily connect with their local organization!
+#### 🐦 I also recently worked with a team of developers to [build a website](https://lewistoncbc.netlify.app) for a local chapter of the Audubon Society, enabling the 61,000 residents of that area to easily connect with their local organization!

 #### 📚 I'm working on a thorough [series of notes](https://docs.google.com/document/d/1IYbfrk1qRBY3FRNpe1NPU4l5CYZhV4KgDGI5FhcMSmc/edit) based on [Lane Wagner's](https://github.com/wagslane) excellent course on obtaining a job in software development.
 After finishing and editing these notes, I will host them right here on GitHub to use as a reference guide for new developers and current job-seekers!